-Please contact the Office of Off-Campus Programs/International Studies for more information regarding program options, eligibility, application processes and billing policies.
+Please contact the Office of International Studies and Off-Campus Programs for more information regarding program options, eligibility, application processes and billing policies.
 The programs listed in the catalog are a sampling of offerings and locations, not an exhaustive list.
 For a complete listing of program offerings and application information, visit Bethel's study abroad website.

 To participate in a semester program, students must have at least sophomore status (second year or minimum of 30 credits).
 Seniors interested in a semester abroad must participate in a program meeting the Bethel residency requirement or receive special permission to pursue admission to a different program.
 Bethel requires a minimum 2.5 grade point average, with some programs having higher requirements.
-With the exception of Daystar Term and LCC International University, the programs described in the catalog offer courses that will count toward the Bethel GPA as they would during a semester on-campus.
-Students must complete the approval process through the Office of Off-Campus Programs/International Studies.
+With the exception of LCC International University, the programs described in this catalog offers courses that will count toward the Bethel GPA as they would during a semester on-campus.
+Students must complete the approval process through the Office of International Studies and Off-Campus Programs.

 LCC International University (Lithuania)